Freelancing is a great way to work and live. However, it also can be a…

 If the PRO Act is passed, anyone wishing to freelance must pass all three prongs of the ABC test.
 The A prong and the C prong are not a problem.
 What is a problem is the B prong: “the service is performed outside the usual course of the business of the employee.”

 What the B prong means is that as an independent contractor or freelancer, you can’t work for any entity that’s in the same line of business as yourself.
 For example, writers can’t write for magazines or newspapers.
-Transcriptionists can’t transcribe for transcription companies.
+Translators can’t work for translation services.
 Tutors can’t work for tutoring companies.

 The PRO Act also will likely disproportionately affect women freelancers, minorities and freelancers with disabilities.
 These freelancers often have a harder time getting freelance jobs and building their freelance income.
 If they’re suddenly not allowed to freelance anymore, they’re likely to have an extremely hard time digging themselves out and rebuilding their lives.